Telehealth EBP Video Demonstrations

 - Part 3b: Mindfulness Based Relapse Prevention: Urge Surfing

-- Part 4: Using Motivational Interviewing to Engage Client in Peer Services
+- Part 4: Using Motivational Interviewing to Engage Client in Peer Service

-Produced by the Northwest ATTC, in co-sponsorship with the Behavioral Health Institute.
+Produced by the Northwest ATTC (SAMHSA grant no. TI080201), in co-sponsorship with the Behavioral Health Institute.
 We thank the Pacific Southwest ATTC for conceptual contributions to the development of this client character and clinical scenario, and Marcos Sauri, Michael Braxton, Michelle Peavy, and Dana Francis for their contributions to the production of this series.